 Looking at Lands

 In the Netherlands, I once stood looking at a map plaque that commemorated a significant sea voyage.
 I did not know where it was.
 It represented the journey as seen from a medieval perspective, so the accuracy of the coastline was not to the standard that I was accustomed to.
 It showed the area as it might have been thought of in the mind of a mariner of that time.
 It had lines and little castles on the land.
 It had fish in the sea and ships under sail.
 The words were not in English and some of the letters were unfamiliar to me, like CHVRT.
 I then suddenly realised that the area on the map was well known to me, but I just had not recognised it because of the orientation of the land and sea that it showed.
-North was not where I expected North to be, at the top.
+North was not where I expected North to be - at the top.
 North was to the right hand side, as in my sketch on the right.
 Could you recognise it?
 To help you, the Tower of London is on the map.

 Now we live in different times that have benefitted from all the developments in map and chart making since medieval times.

-The surveyors and mathematicians responsible for our maps have been proved correct by space age observations that have confirmed or adjusted any small detail to make our pictures of the earth more truly accurate.
+The surveyors and mathematicians responsible for our maps have been proved correct by space age observations that have confirmed or adjusted any small details to make our pictures of the earth more truly accurate.
 We know exactly what the earth looks like.
-Additionally we have come to accept that when we represent the land on paper or on a screen, we usually show it as ‘North Up’, that is, with the north at the top.
+Additionally we have come to accept that when we represent the land on paper or on a screen, we usually show it as ‘North-Up’, that is, with the north at the top.
 My difficulty in understanding the Netherlands plaque stemmed mainly from it not being North-Up, but by being rotated ninety degrees.
-The map on the right shows something like that map.
-You might know its location?

 World maps and the Centres of the World

 The most common medieval maps (over a thousand of them) are usually called Mappa Mundi (latin =(Mappa) cloth/chart … of the (Mundi) world) and on the largest one in Hereford Cathedral (see illustration left) made around 1300AD the British Isles is positioned towards the bottom left corner because the map is East-Up, making North to the left.
 There was a convention called the Tripartite plan that such maps should have Asia in the top half and the lower half should have Europe to the left and Africa to the right.
 If you can see it on this illustration, you will see that its shape is nothing like we know it to be today.
 The distortions come from the compressions of trying to fit everything into the circular shape.
 This is because the focus of this Christian view of the world was Jerusalem, so it was placed in the centre.
-This location stems from the mind of the map’s maker.
+This location stems from the mind of the map’s makers.
 When we look at maps today we also may have a subconscious ‘central location’ that we need to relate it to.
 European maps that include the Mediterranean Sea are easy to identify, but if a country is extracted to stand alone it may be more difficult to recognise unless it has a distinct shape such as Italy.
 But here is another factor that must be borne in mind, Italy as we might think of it today did not come about until roughly 1870 and 50 years before that it was a complex of much smaller states.
 The boundaries in the land have developed and changed.
 The Mappa represents towns and cities mainly with illustrations of castles or cathedrals, reinforcing its Christian origins.
 There is also an interesting three-dimensional version of the Mappa in the Cathedral.

 what was on them.
 The maps would have been kept in libraries that were only entered by privileged people or those who could read.
 Most would be in religious buildings.
 One map is known as the Anglo-Saxon 'Cotton' map.
 Cotton has nothing to do with the cloth; it refers to the library it came from, which became the basis for the British Museum.
 It dates from about 1025 which is 400 years after the Sutton Hoo ship, but it was a copy of earlier maps.
 It can be seen that the British Isles is much more recogniseable down in the bottom left corner.
-The writing on the map shows that it is the correct way up, but as it has East at the top, like the Mappa Mundi, so it is wrong for us, who only know North-Up.
+The writing on the map shows that it is intended to be seen in this orientation, but as it has East at the top, like the Mappa Mundi, so it is wrong for us, who only know North-Up.
 This map puts Africa on the right and the red lines are the rivers.
 We prefer them to be blue.
 The green parts are mountains that we usually colour brown.